chichiwang/notes/languages/java/modern_java/README.md

 * Powerful language, but complex
 * Compiler can get quite slow on larger codebases due to the extensive feature set of the language
 * Runs on the JVM but requires adding of Scala runtime libraries

+### Kotlin
+Developed after Scala by JetBrains (the company behind the IntelliJ IDE).

+* Designed as a 'better Java'
+* Does not have the burden of backwards compatibility that Java has
+* Fully interoperable with Java code
+  * To a greater degree than Scala
+* Offers null safety
+* Offers data classes
+* Endorsed by Google as a language for Android development in 2017
+* Compiles to Java byte code as well as to JavaScript
+  * Can share code between the browser and the backend